ohartl/webmum/README.md

 ### Frontend options

-Choose delimiter beteween multiple email adresses: comma, semicolon or new line separated.
+Choose delimiter between multiple email addresses: comma, semicolon or new line separated.

-**Tip:** new line is helpfull for long lists of addresses.
+**Tip:** new line is helpful for long lists of addresses.

 ```php
 'frontend_options' => array(